MichaelCurrin/auto-commit-msg/docs/development.md

 $ npm run lint
 ```

-Note this also runs in the CI/CD pipeline.

-Note that linting will not actually pick up on TypeScript compilation errors, but that can be done using the compile command.
-Note that this also runs as a pretest step as part of [Tests](#run-tests) in the next section, so you don't have to run it by hand.
+Note that linting will not actually pick up on TypeScript compilation errors, but that can be done using the compile step.
+This runs as part of [Tests](#run-tests), so you don't have to run it by hand.

 ```sh
 $ npm run compile